SalangsangJohnPatrick/flutter_woofer/README.md

-# finalsproject
+# Final Project in Applications Development and Emerging Technologies

-A new Flutter project.
+A Tinder-like application for pets made in Flutter.

 ## Getting Started